Links

 Boeing B-29 Superfortress

 The next morning, it was clear the destruction of the city was complete, the US Air Force judging it to be 99.5% destroyed.
 Many people tried to escape from the fires by jumping in the river, but the water was so hot they died from the heat anyway.
-Mitsuko walked to her home in Takaoka, which was about 20 miles away.
+Mitsuko walked to her home in Takaoka, which was about 13 miles away.
 She saw what looked like logs being pulled from the river and men with shovels throwing more logs into trucks.
 As she walked home, she continued to see these "logs" on the road.
 She knew these were human bodies burned beyond recognition but put a wet cloth over her nose and mouth to reduce the stench and told herself they were logs so she could make it home.
 She was surprised that she did not feel a sense of fear during the bombing or even afterwards, instead she felt entirely numb and disconnected from these horrific events.
-As she neared her home, Mitsuko found out her parents had been frantically searching for her all night, expecting the worse.
+After she returned home, Mitsuko found out her parents had been frantically searching for her all night, expecting the worse.

-Mitsuko and Al Simpson Jr. meet in Toyama
+Mitsuko and Al Simpson Jr. meet in Toyama in 1947

 Al Simpson - Takaoka Oct.'47